Love, Death & Robots: Writing

-Philip Gelatt wrote more of the series' episodes than anyone, especially episodes that are adapted from short stories.
+Philip Gelatt wrote more of the series' episodes than any other person, particularly episodes that are adapted from short stories.

 Screenwriters include co-creator Miller and Philip Gelatt (screenwriter of the film Europa Report), the latter of whom wrote more of the series' episodes than anyone.
 Many of the short films are short story adaptations, including sixteen of the eighteen in the first season (most of which are adapted by Gelatt).
 Initially this was not planned, with the duo envisioning a variety of methods by which they would have developed the series.
 Miller originally suggested a longer list of stories that he wanted to adapt.
 Miller primarily wrote outlines and drafts for each short and allowed for scripts to be changed as studios saw fit in order to aid the production.
 Authors who have had their work adapted include Harlan Ellison, J. G. Ballard, Alastair Reynolds, Joe R. Lansdale, Neal Asher, Michael Swanwick, and John Scalzi, who also adapted several of his stories into scripts himself (except some of which are adapted by Gelatt).
 Miller in an interview revealed that they are free to choose the story they want, but admits wanting to get the storyline of the episode right in order to give them their original flash of brilliance to a story that would not exist if it were not for the authors having ideas.
 The third season includes more varied screenwriters with Philip Gelatt only writing four episodes of nine.
 Filmmaker Jennifer Yuh Nelson and Miller revealed that they chose to involve more screenwriters due to busying schedules of Gelatt.
 However, they also revealed that the writers managed to keep the episodes original to the short stories to make them more like them and ensure that they work.

 For the production of the second season, Miller revealed that they changed supervisors to offer a different perspective from the previous season.
 When Nelson was recruited she convinced the crew including Miller to introduce stories that the latter never thought that would be introduced for the show.
 To bring the different nature of each episode for the series, the crew worked with different creators and companies to get the different styles for each episode.
 Unlike the first season that contained 18 episodes, the second season is shorter than the previous one having only released eight episodes.
 Miller confessed that it was originally meant to get the same amount of episodes like the previous one, however Netflix asked them to shorten it in order to release it sooner in the streaming service, with the remaining episodes being released as part of the third season.
 Another factor to consider is the COVID-19 pandemic that affected the production of the show which caused the production to be suspended, which would lead the crew to take the decision of making the second season shorter in order to avoid more delays.